inaimathi/langnostic/resources/posts/antler--day-01.md

 - Co-Founder, CEO of Wave HQ and goConfirm.
 Heard of neither of these, but both apparently successful, so cool.
 - goConfirm is currently in the early product fit stage.
-- He's gone to university twice times (and dropped out twice)
+- He's gone to university twice (and dropped out twice)
 - Part of the early 2000s tech bust, no university education and ~$45k in debt
 - Started a new business while expecting third child, accounting software that ended up being acquired (Wave financial inc doing business as [waveapps.com](https://www.waveapps.com/))
 - Point: "all about the people"
 - Point: Highs are high, lows are low (describes an exit for ~$500million, as well as a period of time that their runway was like a month).
   - I think the thrust here is the general "don't compare their highlights to your blooper reel"; in the sense that _every_ company is "a complete gong show" behind the scenes.
-- "It feels like you're not making progress, but if you grind it out everyday that you might start making big progress"
+- "It feels like you're not making progress, but if you grind it out everyday then you might start making big progress"
 - The heartbreaking story he tells here is that there are times during the lifecycle of a company where pieces of the current team aren't the right ones to take the journey to the next step.
-The first conversation you have here is "here's where we're going for the next step, and here's what metrics matter, and here's what we need from your role".
-The second conversation you have, if things don't end up coming together, is to be honest about what you're seeing and what changes you need to see and then the third (if things continue to not be what you need) is that you're going to need to make a change but are appreciative for everything they have done to help get the company to that point.
+The first conversation you have is "here's where we're going for the next step, and here's what metrics matter, and here's what we need from your role".
+The second conversation you have, if things don't end up coming together, is to be honest about what you're seeing and what changes you need to see.
+And then the third (if things _continue_ to not be what you need) is that you're going to make a change but are appreciative for everything they have done to help get the company to that point.

+### Q/A

-- Micro/macro lessons from the dot-com crash as relates to current market situation.
+- Micro/macro lessons from the dot-com crash as relates to current market situation?
   - The best time to be a startup is now, not during the boom times.
 One reason is that during the boom times, what you get is people jumping around looking for ever higher wages and more options, and not really making an effort to contribute to the business they're currently at.
 As much as it's harder to get capital now, it's easier to attract and retain top talent.
 And from the company perspective, you want to be able to retain talent because losing them ends up losing a bunch of institutional and process knowledge, and getting you into the situation where you're constantly hiring and onbaording new folks vs. driving the business forward at pace.
 - You already had a successful exit, why do it again?
   - Short answer is starting a company pushes you into a growth state that's really hard to avoid once you've felt it.
 He makes it sound like a compulsion, rather than a rational choice.
 In fact, as an aside, a lot of this talk is praise for intuition, following your gut and in-built knowledge rather than a raw systematizing kind of relation with the world.